 Before tackling the online application form, draw up a grid with each aspect of the person specification on the left.
-This should cover qualifications, experience, skills and personal qualities and show which are essential and which desirable for the job.
+This should cover qualifications, experience, skills, and personal qualities and show which are essential and which desirable for the job.
 Look back at the job ad, and reflect on any conversations you have had with the recruiting manager to add in anything which you know to be important.

 Now jot down what evidence you have for each of these criteria.
-This could cover work responsibilities, key achievements in your current and previous roles, formal qualifications, research activities, volunteer work and personal interests.
+This could cover work responsibilities, key achievements in your current and previous roles, formal qualifications, research activities, volunteer work, and personal interests.
 Use a highlighter to mark out the recruiter’s key criteria and those pieces of evidence which best demonstrate how you meet these.
-You must ensure that these pieces of evidence are prominently displayed and well explained on the key sections of the form.
+You must ensure that these pieces of evidence are prominently displayed and well explained in the key sections of the form.

 Write your CV first

-You need to tailor the information about your qualifications, work history and interests in a way which highlights your suitability for this job, using your skills mapping exercise.
+You need to tailor the information about your qualifications, work history and interests in a way that highlights your suitability for this job, using your skills mapping exercise.
 This is easier to do in the CV initially.
 Once you have tailored your CV, you can simply lift the key information and copy it directly onto the online form.